blbergwall/depend/README.md

 Also check out the [documentation](http://godoc.org/github.com/blbergwall/depend)

 ### Why?
-Needed a dependency injection system for a project I was working on and existing systems I found did not work the way I wanted.
+Needed a dependency injection system for a project and existing systems seemed overly complicated.

 One of the main points of dependency injection is to make code more testable.
 Only injecting interfaces makes code more testable and anything can be wrapped in an interface.
-So I am hoping the interface only constraint will be a net benefit.
+So hoping the interface only constraint will be a net benefit.

-Also I am fairly new to go and publishing open source code and want to learn more about both.

 ### License
 [MIT](https://github.com/blbergwall/depend/blob/master/LICENSE.txt)